beyarkay/masters-thesis/src/03_lit_review.md

 environment.
-Adib and Katabi first applied the data available in CSI to recognise human gestures \citep{adibSeeWallsWiFi2013} and were followed by papers investigating many diverse applications such as breathing detection\footnote{\citealt{ liuWiSleepContactlessSleep2014, wuNonInvasiveDetectionMoving2015, wangHumanRespirationDetection2016}}, sign language recognition\citep{liWiFingerTalkYour2016}, fall detection\footnote{\citealt{wangRTFallRealTimeContactless2017, wangWiFallDeviceFreeFall2017}}, distinguishing different people from one another based on their movement or gait\footnote{\citealt{
+Adib and Katabi first applied the data available in CSI to recognise human gestures \citep{adibSeeWallsWiFi2013} and were followed by papers investigating many diverse applications such as breathing detection \citep{ liuWiSleepContactlessSleep2014, wuNonInvasiveDetectionMoving2015, wangHumanRespirationDetection2016}, sign language recognition\citep{liWiFingerTalkYour2016}, fall detection \citep{wangRTFallRealTimeContactless2017, wangWiFallDeviceFreeFall2017}, distinguishing different people from one another based on their movement or gait \citep{
 wangGaitRecognitionUsing2016, zengWiWhoWiFiBasedPerson2016,
-zhangWiFiIDHumanIdentification2016}}, keystroke and password inference\footnote{\citealt{liWhenCSIMeets2016,
+zhangWiFiIDHumanIdentification2016}, keystroke and password inference \citep{liWhenCSIMeets2016,
-aliRecognizingKeystrokesUsing2017, shenWiPassCSIbasedKeystroke2020}}, sleep
+aliRecognizingKeystrokesUsing2017, shenWiPassCSIbasedKeystroke2020}, sleep
 detection \citep{liuWiSleepContactlessSleep2014}, speech recognition
 \citep{wangWeCanHear2014}, and the monitoring of vital signs
 \citep{liuTrackingVitalSigns2015}.